bartucank/PhotoHocam/README.md

 ### Photo Sharing

-1. In the friend's profile, click on the photo icon to share a photo.
+1. Click on the "take photo" icon to share a photo.

 ## License